andela-pessien/libre-dms/README.md

 ### How can you get started?
   - Clone the repo with the link Github provides.
   - Change directory to `libre-dms` and run `npm install` to install the app.
-  - Make sure you have MongoDB installed and an instance of mongod running.
+  - Make sure you have Postgres installed and running.
   - Create a .env file in the root of the folder following the format in the provided sample.env file.
   - Run `npm start` to launch the app.
-  - You can now use Fouille by visiting http://localhost:port (where `port` is the PORT environment variable in your .env file).
+  - You can now use LibreDMS by visiting http://localhost:port (where `port` is the PORT environment variable in your .env file).
-  3000 with).
   - To launch the app in a development-optimized environment, run `npm run start:dev`.
 Visit http://localhost:port (where `port` is the WEBPORT environment variable).
 API is available at http://localhost:port (where `port` is the APIPORT environment variable).
   - Testing:
     - Server testing: `npm test`